Your basket is currently empty!

 Talking about emotions can help a child with negative feelings and relieve stress.
 The activities below are designed to help you do this.

-- Aim to try all 3 activities in 1 week, what days will you do the tasks?
+- Plan to complete all three activities in 1 week.
+What days will you do the tasks?

 - Do them with the child, in a quiet place with no distractions.